A little bit about our history...

 Sarah has a natural flair for creativity and design, and is our trends and blog guru.
 She manages Benchpeg's weekly trends and fashion content.
 Her full time job is as a Digital Marketing Executive in the Educational Sector.
-Previously she worked as the Editorial and Digital Assistant at Gem-A, where she works on Gem-A's Gems & Jewellery and The Journal of Gemmology publications as well as on their social media activity.
+Previously she worked as the Editorial and Digital Assistant at Gem-A, where she worked on Gem-A's Gems & Jewellery and The Journal of Gemmology publications as well as on their social media activity.
 Her passion for writing doesn't end here.
 Sarah runs a blog, Little Elysian, where she writes about food, fashion and lifestyle.

 Howard van Rooijen